 Install Waterfox via Flatpak

-With Flathub enabled, you can now install Waterfox using the following command:
+With Flathub enabled, install Waterfox using the following command.
+The -y flag automatically confirms the installation prompt:

 flatpak install flathub net.waterfox.waterfox -y